Charged particle tracking via edge-classifying interaction networks: Interaction Networks

 \section{Interaction Networks}

 The IN is a physics-motivated GNN capable of reasoning about objects and their relations~\cite{IN}.
 Each IN forward-pass involves a relational reasoning step, in which an interaction is computed, and an object reasoning step, in which interaction effects are aggregated and object dynamics are applied.
 The resulting predictions have been shown to generate next-timestep dynamics consistent with various physical principles.
-We adapt the IN to the problem of edge classification by conceptualizing each hitgraph as a complex network of hit ``objects'' and hypothesized edge ``relations.''
+We adapt the IN to the problem of edge classification by conceptualizing each hitgraph as a complex network of hit ``objects'' and edge ``relations.''
 In this context, the relational and object reasoning steps correspond to edge and node re-embeddings respectively.
-In an edge classification scheme, the IN must determine whether or not each hitgraph edge represents a track segment.
-Accordingly, we extend the IN forward pass to include an additional relational reasoning step, which produces an edge weight for each hypothesized edge in the hitgraph.
+In an edge classification scheme, the IN must determine whether or not each edge represents a track segment.
+Accordingly, we extend the IN forward pass to include an additional relational reasoning step, which produces an edge weight for each edge in the hitgraph.
+We consider two formulations of the IN: (1) the matrix formulation, suitable for edge-classification on $\mathcal{G}_\mathrm{IO}$ defined via \textsc{PyTorch}~\cite{pytorch} and (2) the message passing formulation, suitable for edge-classification on $\mathcal{G}_\mathrm{COO}$ defined via \textsc{PyTorch Geometric} (\textsc{PyG}) ~\cite{fey2019fast}.
+These formulations are equivalent in theory, but specific implementations and training procedures can vary their computational and physics performance.
+In particular, the COO encoding of the edge adjacency can greatly reduce the memory footprint for training.
+For this reason, the measurements performed in this paper are based on the message passing formulation.
+In Section~\ref{matrixformulation}, we review the matrix formulation as presented in the original IN paper \cite{IN}, subsequently expanding the notation to describe the message passing IN formulation in Section ~\ref{messagepassingformulation}.